Search

 This simple iteration was an instant success.
 I have yet to get back in bed since instituting this new system.

-I want to leave you with several action steps that you can take today to run (or lose weight, or start any new habit) more constently:
+I want to leave you with several action steps that you can take today to establish consistent running (or lose weight, or start any new habit) more consistently:

 1. Track your daily goals with a simple checklist.
 This can be kept in an excel spreadsheet or a simple, 3-inch pocket notepad.
 Do what works for you.